vseryakov/backendjs/README.md

         /account/add?name=test3&secret=test3&email=test3@test.com

-* Now login with any of the accounts, click on the Login link at the top right corner of the Web console.
+* Now login with any of the accounts above, refresh the api.html and enter email and secret in the login popup dialog.
-  If no error message appeared after the login, try to get your current account details:
+* If no error message appeared after the login, try to get your current account details:

         /account/get